The Passages

 What the Role Hid

-The role hid from me the fact that I had been thinking in one direction for two decades.
-The role hid from me the people who did not use the role's vocabulary, who therefore could not enter the spaces where the role's thinking happened.
-When the role went, these things did not announce themselves.
-They arrived slowly, over months, with the peculiar quality of knowledge that you recognize but cannot remember learning.
+The role hid from me the fact that I had been thinking in one direction for two decades without the Matriarch’s command at its center.
+The role hid from me the people who did not use the role’s vocabulary and therefore could not enter the spaces where the role’s thinking happened.
+When the role went, these things arrived slowly, over months, with the peculiar quality of knowledge that you recognize but cannot remember learning.
 The open air is cold and it is also the first air I have breathed that was not filtered through twenty years of authorized relevance.
-I would not go back.

 Passage IV · From the Architect’s Notebook · The most copied passage in community archives